RadioactiveJelly/ravenfield-interactable-objects/README.md

 Same as above, I've left a sample script for this.
 EACH SCRIPT MUST HAVE THE CanInteract() FUNCTION!
 This function must also return a boolean (true/false).

+As noted above, this is optional.
+The scripts should run fine without any conditions set.

 To set up you'll need to:
 1. Create an empty object in your interactable object.
 2. Create an scripted behaviour object and set the script to your desired conditions.